Fun fact: Bone marrow has iron in it. Which means this whipped bone marrow recipe is one more way to bring meaty minerals into your baby’s diet.

 How to pick + handle marrow bones

-When roasted, bone marrow is a jiggly white and pinkish blob with brown ends (this is why we whip it).
+When roasted, bone marrow is a jiggly white and pinkish blob with brown ends.

 While you can find plenty of marrow within the center of the bone, there are all sorts of nooks and crannies around the ends of the bone where marrow can get stuck.